smy1/swlab/python/README.md

 - [merge-videos.py](./obsolete/merge-videos.py): This script concatenates short videos of each video camera into a complete video.
 - [rename-merge-videos.py](./obsolete/rename-merge-videos.py): This script adds a chunk of "check-and-rename" code to the _merge-videos_ script so that we rename the video files before merging them.
 This is necessary because when syncing the videos, I rely on the name of the videos, which contains the minute and second at which the video recording was taken.
 In some cases, the recording starts at the 59th minute (e.g., 09:59am) and then continues to the next hour (e.g., 10:00am, 10:01am, etc), which will mess up the sequence of the merging (because 00 will be placed before 59).
 In the _merge-videos_ script, we have to check and rename the files manually.
 With the check-and-rename chunk, Python will change the "00" in the file name to "60" so that the "59" recording is placed before the originally-named-as-"00" recording.
 - [omi-sync-videos.py](./obsolete/omi-sync-videos.py): This script downsizes the "screen" video to 25%, then overlays it on the "baby" video at the top left corner.
 This way, we can see the child's face clearly (to code where they are looking) as well as what is presented on the screen. (_Note_: _Omi_ stands for omission task)
+- [sbr-sync-2videos.py](./obsolete/sbr-sync-2videos.py) This script is a 2-video version of the _sbr-sync-3videos_ script (because sometimes the third camera failed to record).
+- [crop-sync-2videos.py](./obsolete/crop-sync-2videos.py) This script adds an additional chunk of code to the _sbr-sync-2videos_ script to crop one of the videos before syncing both of them.
+It also has an additional line to handle exceptions, which usually happen due to the actual video duration being shorter than the duration written in the script.